arunantony/inteview/src/markdown/Controlled.md

 [Back to Home](/)

-# Instructions&nbsp;
+# Instructions

-- Challenge: Create a controlled component.
+## Challenge: Create a controlled component.

 ## **Hints**